-Option 4a2: The island is available a and expansion/upgrade would be possible wi thout fill.
+Option 4a2: The island is available and expansion/upgrade would be possible without fill.
 (Andrea Sault) Construction traffic Barging of workers and materials Availability of staging areas and what impacts would occur in those areas.
 Work with community to find most acceptable time (i.e. not to coincide with travel time of school children) Set up community advisory group.
 Guarantee repair of any damaged roads.
 Study of pre- construction conditions.
 Construction noise Consult community on most tolerable time for high noise levels.
 Community advisory group.
 Provide safety equipment if noise levels exceed OSHA safety levels at prison or in neighborhoods.
 Cost might be high.
 Take measures to protect prison and residential homes from structural damage if blasting is necessary.
 Construction interruption of plant operations Any removable of ash or sludge should be in container trucks or barges.

-Construction interruption of plant operations - water quality Notify public of shut downs.
-Monitor closely; shut down during periods of least effect on fishing, shellfish harvesting and recreation.
+Construction interruption of Notify public of shut downs.
+Monitor plant operations - water quality closely; shut down during periods of least effect on fishing, shellfish harvesting and recreation.
 Construction debris Take measures to eliminate debris from falling into harbor.
-Construction debris air quality Take measures to lessen dust impacts on neighboring community; remove old parts quickly; no burning of debris.
+Construction debris - air quality Take measures to lessen dust impacts on neighboring community; remove old parts quickly: no burning of debris.
 Lessen burden Remove prison Another suitable location must be found.
 Reimbursement to host community.
-Air quality Effective treatment for hazardous waste.
-Will be costly; needs to be permanent on-going operation with sufficient personnel to make program work well.
+Air quality Effective treatment for hazardous Will be costly; needs to be permanent waste. on-going operation with sufficient personnel to make program work well.
 Install scrubbers where feasible.
-Install odor control facilities Moratorium of any new city or towns entering the system.
-New treatment plants in other areas will have to be built.
-Option 4a2: Consolidated use at Deer I alternative with choices available. (sland, less significant impacts on Nut I Terry Fancher) sland, no sludge problems, best Technical - construction period - traffic problems in neighborhood Construction crews would jam local streets - they could be barged in and compensation to Winthop be made - a mitigating measure might be to work with Winthrop in scheduling traffic- workers could be bused in.
-Winthop residents believe the MDC has had a slipshod record and may require the establishment of a separate authority before they allow any work to be done.
+Install odor control facilities Moratorium of any new city or towns New treatment plants in other areas entering the system. will have to be built. option 4a2: Consolidated use at Deer alternative with choices available.
+Island, less significant impacts on Nut I: (Terry Fancher) sland, no sludge problems, best workers could be bused in. before they allow any work to be done.
 Social - Traffic and Safety, Land Use Noise and air quality will always be a concern for residents near a plant of this size.
-Whatever plant is de- signed must be able to meet local noise and odor regulations an argument could be made that the plant would only be built if the correction- The social implications because of noise and odor from existing plant could be criticaly important to local residents.
+Whatever plant is de- signed must be able to meet local noise and odor regulations - an argument could be made that the plant would only be built if the correction- The social implications because of noise and odor from existing plant could be criticaly important to local residents.